Wednesday, July 22, 2009

 The country has a terrible reputation for corruption and its daily newspapers are full of the latest scandals in the closely linked worlds of business and politics.
 The Philippines is currently ranked 141st of 180 on the latest transparency international index, alongside Iran, Cameroon and Yemen.
 The perception is that this problem is at its worst within government and in the larger cities.
 However, the phenomenon does often spill over into the transport sector and I have a catalogue of such stories, which I will not relate here right now.
 Much of it blatant dishonesty on the part of bus / jeepney conductors trying to make a quick buck.

 My journey began in Manila, a chaotic, brash, often overwhelming metropolis of around 12 million people or more.
 Who knows for sure how many people live here ?
-Its crowded, noisy, polluted, fringed by shanty towns and there aren't many interesting must do sites for the would be visitor.
+Its crowded, noisy, polluted and fringed by shanty towns and there aren't many interesting must do sites for the would be visitor.
 The old Spanish colonial district of Intramuros was once the cities heart and soul but it was the target of heavy American bombing when occupied by the Japanese during world war two and it has never really recovered.
-The districts of Makati, Ermita and Malate are the main draws, Makati is the modern shopping and business district whilst Ermita and Malate offer up a plenty of places to stay alongside fine dining, tacky girlie bars and homeless beggars, as well as pleasant strolls along the wide palm lined Roxas Boulevard, where the famous Manila sunsets can be witnessed.
+The districts of Makati, Ermita and Malate are the main draws, Makati is the modern shopping and business district whilst Ermita and Malate offer up a plenty of places to stay alongside fine dining and pleasant strolls along the wide palm lined Roxas Boulevard, where the famous Manila sunsets can be witnessed.

 Most visitors move swiftly on and I was no exception, heading south into the visayas region by road and ferry.
 The many tropical islands here, offer plenty of fine beaches to discover.
 White beach on Boracay island, is the countries most popular beach.
 Indeed it must rank as one of the worlds finest and has so far been spared the overdevelopment that has ruined fine beaches in other countries.
 Overall, the island feels well engineered, a beautiful 3km strip of white sand beach is lined by coconut palms, a walking path and the restaurants and shops that face the beach.
 Behind this lies most of the accomodation options.
 Despite attracting the international jet set, theres still room for the backpackers who make their homes in the reasonably priced nipa huts in amongst the commercial mele.
 I thoroughly enjoyed my five days here and it was only the temptation of getting deeper into the fabric of the real Philippines that made me want to leave.